 NEVER ATTEMPT TO TRIM TREES YOURSELF!

 Trimming trees around power lines should only be attempted by trained professionals.
 Serious injuries and even fatalities can occur when untrained individuals attempt to do this work themselves.CALL US @ 1-800-663-2802.

 When trimming operations are performed, our experts make every attempt to trim sufficient clearance so that the tree will remain safe until we return on our next routine maintenance cycle.
 Our trimmers are trained in proper pruning techniques and do their best to redirect growth away from the power lines while attempting to protect the health of the tree.

+When trimming operations are performed, our experts are required to make every attempt to trim sufficient clearance so that the tree will remain safe until we return on our next routine maintenance cycle.
 Trees with trunks in close proximity to power lines require much heavier pruning than trees which are located a greater distance from the line.
-In some cases large trees growing close to power lines have to be pruned so severely that it becomes necessary to take the tree down.
+In some cases, large trees growing close to power lines have to be pruned so severely that it becomes necessary to take the tree down.

 Newfoundland Power currently operates vegetation management programs that have tree trimming cycles that range from 3.5 to 7 years.
 Tree growth rate ranges for different species and require different pruning cycles to maintain a 3 foot clearance between branches and secondary power lines as well as communication lines, and a 6 foot clearance between branches and primary power lines (see diagram below).

 By following these guidelines we are making sure you are safe and receive reliable power service for your home.

 |A tree that has 3 meters (10ft) of horizontal clearance between a power line or utility pole is a not a threat to the electricity system.|